OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Summary

 This is an attempt at modelling initial data and associated conformal deviation of spatial hypersurfaces around a black hole by solving the Hamiltonian constraint of the decomposed Einstein field equations.
 By calculating the extrinsic curvature of the general spacetime slices/hypersurfaces we can fully describe the initial data of the black hole.
-The approach is based on the puncture method for solving the conformally decomposed Hamiltonian constraint equation for the gravitational field outlined in _Shibata_ [2].
+The approach is based on the puncture method for solving the conformally decomposed Hamiltonian constraint equation for the gravitational field outlined in _Shibata_ [2] and _Shapiro_ [3].

 ![Extrinsic Curvature of Spacetime manifold](img/bh_nasa.gif)